Data-Portofolio/churn-customer-analysis/README.md

 ## Business Insights & Recommendation
 #### 1. The highest reason for customer churn in Databel is that competitors made better offers, accounting for 29.25% of the churn.
-   > Suggest: Databel should develop more attractive and tailored offerings that meet customer needs.
-These offerings should be more appealing than those of competitors in terms of pricing and packages.
-Additionally, the attitude of support staff should be trained to ensure they provide high levels of customer satisfaction, especially for the senior group.
+   > Suggest: Databel should develop more attractive and tailored offerings that meet customer needs, making them more appealing than those of competitors in terms of pricing and packages.
+Additionally, Databel's devices should be more advanced than those of its competitors.
+Furthermore, the support staff should receive training to ensure they provide high levels of customer satisfaction, particularly for the senior group.
 #### 2. The churn rate for customers who pay for an international plan, but don't call internationally is skyhigh.

   > Suggest: Contact customers who are an on an international plan but have not called internationally and propose them to downgrade their plan.